AliRezaYaghoubi1998/future_weather_generation/README.md

 ## Citation / Code Availability

-This codebase implements the FTMY (Future Typical Meteorological Year) method as described in the associated academic publication.
+This codebase implements the FSY (Future Synthetic Year) method as described in the associated academic publication.
 The repository is provided for reproducibility and research purposes.
 If you use this code, please cite the associated publication.

 **Code Repository**: [future_weather_generation](https://github.com/AliRezaYaghoubi1998/future_weather_generation)